AlvaRobert/KP.AdvancedCplusplus/index.md

 #### Function call operator

-When a user-defined class overloads the function call operator (operator())it becomes a FunctionObject type.
-Standard algorithms (std::sort…) accept objects of such types to customize behavior.
+When a user-defined class overloads the function call operator (operator()) it becomes a FunctionObject type.
+Standard algorithms (std::sort …) accept objects of such types to customize behavior.

 ```c++
 struct Sum